patacongo/Pascal/doc/PascalNotes.md

     names : array [color] of String[7]
               = ('red', 'blue', 'yellow', 'green', 'white', 'black', 'orange');

 **Name Collision Issue**.
-All symbols are kept on a symbol table stack.
+All symbols are kept in a symbol table.
 This means that all naming must be unique.
 For example, you could not have a type with the same name as a variable.
 You could not do this:

     FUNCTION Map24to12(HourType: HourType): INTEGER;

 Most of these are kinds of name occlusion are reasonable (if not 100% correct), but there are a couple of cases that are more problematic.
-For example, record field name is treated like any other named thing by the compiler.
-So you cannot have a RECORD field with the same name as a variable or type as in the following.
+I have not seen any authoritative discussion about what duplicate names may coexist for different types.

+A rather imperfect solution is in place for record field names with very often collide with other naming.
+Basically record field names are ignored in two cases.
+First if the record field name follows a period, as with:

     IF ptr^.stuff = stuff THEN ...

-Use of records with fields like `ptr^.word` would also collide with the `word` type.
-Some of these worse offenders need to be fixed.
+Where the second `stuff` is a variable with the same name as the record field.
+Use of records with fields like `ptr^.word`, as another example, might otherwise collide with the `word` type.

+This solution is *imperfect* in that the presence of the period followed by a record field name is not a guarantee of correct syntax.
+The second case is when the field name is encountered within a `WITH *record*` block.
+Again, this is imperfect because the field can then, again, collide with other naming within the `WITH *record*` block.

+Precedence is given to the interpretation of the identifier as a field name in both of these cases.
+Record field names are completely ignored in other contexts.

 **Error Handling**.
 Error handling is not user friendly at the moment: